-Lysergic acid diethylamide, commonly referred to as “acid” or LSD, is a psychedelic hallucinogen that produces changes in perception, sense of time and space, and emotions.
-LSD is active at very small doses (around 20 micrograms) and is taken orally, either as tablets, droplets, or on blotter paper that is absorbed on the tongue and swallowed.
+Lysergic Acid Diethylamide, commonly referred to as “Acid” or LSD, is a Psychedelic Hallucinogen that produces changes in perception, sense of time and space, and mood.
+LSD is active at very small doses (around 20 micrograms).
+The drug is most commonly taken orally in the form of tablets, droplets, or blotter paper that is absorbed on the tongue and then swallowed.

 LSD is in the Schedule I of the Controlled Substances Act, the most criminalized category for drugs.
-Schedule I drugs are considered to have a “high potential for abuse” and no currently accepted medical use; however, LSD has been used in many therapies and shown some success in treating depression and anxiety.
-Although LSD has been known to have some positive side effects, the drug affects everyone differently and can produce serious physical and psychological effects.
+Schedule I drugs are considered to have a “high potential for abuse” and no currently accepted medical use; however, LSD has been used in many therapies and shows some success in treating depression and anxiety.
+There is even some evidence to suggest that LSD also has the potential to treat PTSD and addiction.
+Although LSD has been known to have some positive side effects, the drug affects everyone differently.
+In some cases, serious physical and psychological effects may occur.

-LSD is known for its profound changes in consciousness and perception.
-During a “trip,” users experience a wide variety of effects, most often visual and other sensory distortions, changes to thought processes, intense emotions, and for some people, surprising new insights and life revelations.
+LSD is known for the profound changes it causes in consciousness and perception.
+During a “trip,” users experience a wide variety of effects.
+These most often include visual and other sensory distortions, changes to thought processes, intense emotions, and, for some people, surprising new insights and life revelations.
 LSD’s effects typically last around 8-10 hours, with peak effects occurring 4-6 hours after ingestion.
 Common side effects include:

 - Sensory enhancement